Mary West Niles: Work in the Canton Hospital

-Collaboration with other American Doctors
+Collaboration with other American doctors

-Dr. Niles worked with several other pioneer American missionary physicians to improve the quality of life at Canton.
-Dr. Niles was in charge of the Canton Hospital with Drs.
-Thomson and Dr. Wales while Dr. Kerr was away in 1883.
-She also trained and accommodated Dr. Mary Hannah Fulton on her arrival to the Canton Hospital in 1884.
-Dr. Mary Niles, by working hand in hand with Dr. Kerr and other American doctors, played a significant role in the campaign against the Bubonic plague in 1894 by being the first to identify the outbreak of the plague and speculated about its causes.
+She worked with several other pioneer American missionary physicians to improve the quality of life at Canton.
+She was in charge of the Canton Hospital with doctors J. C. Thomson and Wales while Kerr was away in 1883.
+She also trained and accommodated Mary Hannah Fulton on her arrival to the Canton Hospital in 1884.
+Niles, by working hand in hand with Kerr and other American doctors, played a significant role in the campaign against the Bubonic plague in 1894 by being the first to identify the outbreak of the plague and speculate about its causes.

-Work as Pioneer Female Missionary Physician
+Work as pioneer female missionary physician

-The female patients were appreciated the advantage of having a physician of their own sex to whom they could state their problems.
-This was highly important for the hospital because many uneducated Chinese women choose to endure the suffering rather than being treated by male physicians.
-Four cases of instrumental delivery were recorded in 1883, and Dr. Niles attended three of them.
-Due to her excellent accomplishments, Dr. J.C.
-Thomson recommended that Dr. Niles be appointed lady physician to the hospital at a meeting of the Canton Medical Missionary Society on January 1, 1885.
-The Medical society convinced of the suitability if this proposal, appointed Dr. Niles as a formal doctor in charge of women and child patients at the hospital.
+The female patients appreciated the advantage of having a physician of their own sex to whom they could state their problems.
+This was highly important for the hospital because many uneducated Chinese women chose to endure the suffering rather than be treated by male physicians.
+Four women delivered their babies at the hospital in 1883, and Niles attended three of them.
+Due to her excellent accomplishments, Thomson recommended that Niles be appointed lady physician to the hospital at a meeting of the Canton Medical Missionary Society on January 1, 1885.
+The medical society, convinced of the suitability of the proposal, appointed Niles as a formal doctor in charge of women and child patients at the hospital.

-By 1889 it was ascertained that Dr. Niles was doing a great deal of good in her visits to the homes.
-"Dr Niles in her visited, by invitation, and treated patients in the families of nearly all the high officials residing in Canton."
-Dr. Niles activates were described in the 1890 annual report:
+By 1889 it was ascertained that Niles was doing a great deal of good in her visits to the homes.
+Her activities were described in the 1890 annual report:

-"She has performed 683 surgical operations and 164 patients have been visited in their homes, 275 calls having been made.
-She was thus reached many firesides of the poor, and also of the wealthy and influential [including the wife of the provincial governor] always carrying the gospel message."

 The hospital reports showed six calls in 1884, thirteen in 1885, and 162 cases in 1894.
-By 1884, Dr. Niles's practice with families had become one of the most important parts of the work of the medical society and the hospital.
-In 1896, while Dr. Kerr and his assistants paid 145 visits to homes in which men were treated, Dr. Niles visited 508 patients, half of whom were birthing babies.
+By 1884, Niles's practice with families had become one of the most important parts of the work of the medical society and the hospital.
+In 1896, while Kerr and his assistants paid 145 visits to homes in which men were treated, Dr. Niles visited 508 patients, half of whom were birthing babies.